-Interestingly, when comparing the piano and orchestra versions of the Suite, it quickly becomes clear that Schmitt managed to conjure up the same dose of “color” in both.
+Interestingly, when comparing the piano and orchestral versions of the Suite, it quickly becomes clear that Schmitt managed to conjure up the same dose of “color” in both.
 To prove the point, you can listen to the orchestral version of the Suite here, and make your own comparison.

 As British music critic Paul Griffiths has claimed, the second movement of the Suite, with its muted trumpet sounds, is positively “voluptuous” even in the piano version.

 Griffiths is correct: That movement – and indeed the entire Suite – has atmospherics to burn.

 Following publication of this blog post, I was contacted by Rick Leder, a professional classical trumpet player who has been active for many years in the San Francisco Bay area and elsewhere, working with such ensembles as the Stockton Symphony, the New World Symphony, the West Bay Opera, the San Francisco Lyric Opera and the Des Moines Metro Opera.
 He is also a trumpet instructor.